Best Practices for Files on Roll20

 Image Files

 The three available image file types that can be imported and used in Roll20 are JPG, GIF, and PNG.
-The maximum upload size is 10MB for Free users, and 20MB for Pro and Plus users.
+As of late February 2024, the maximum upload size is 20MB for Free users and 50MB for Plus users and 100MB for Pro users.

 Let’s compare the file formats against each other: